Sunkware/adropicka/README.md

 ### Why so scarce?

-The main purpose of this thing is to add a DropBox support to [Naamari project](http://sunkware.org/NAAMARI/index.html).
+The main purpose of this thing was to add a DropBox support to [Naamari project](http://sunkware.org/NAAMARI/index.html).
 The upload/download/remove functionality seems to be sufficient... at the moment.